magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- MC-35989-->

-*  Custom address attributes are now included as expected in the the form that displays for the payment step in the checkout workflow.
+*  Custom address attributes are now included as expected in the form that displays for the payment step in the checkout workflow.

 <!--- MC-36060-->